jalombar/starsmasher/README.md

 The algorithms of Starsmasher are mostly described in [Evghenii et al. (2010)](http://adsabs.harvard.edu/abs/2010MNRAS.402..105G).
 The AV scheme is described in Ponce et al. (2011).

-## Roadmap

-- [ ] Link to data analysis libraries
-- [ ] Improve documentation
-- [ ] Update README
-- [ ] Add in references to papers and algorithms
-- [ ] Integrate equations of state to handle planet-planet collisions (This development is actually in stand-by; if you are interested to continue it, please contact us).

 ## Installation
 [Installing StarSmasher](https://github.com/jalombar/starsmasher/blob/master/documentation/installation.md)